alanwgt/cfp-energy-test/README.md

-# CPF Energy Technical Test
+# CFP Energy Technical Test

 This test is designed for Full Stack Developers applying for a position at CFP Energy (h=ps://www.cfp.energy).